GavinHuttley/DiverseSeqPaper/paper/paper.md

 A $k$-mer is a subsequence of length $k$ and a $k$-mer probability vector has elements corresponding to the frequency of each $k$-mer in a sequence.
 The Shannon entropy of a probability vector is calculated as $H=-\sum_i p_i \log_2 p_i$ where $p_i$ is the probability of the $i$-th $k$-mer.
 As an indication of the interpretability of Shannon entropy, a DNA sequence with equifrequent nucleotides has the maximum possible $H=2$ while a sequence with a single nucleotide has $H=0$.
 Thus, this quantity represents a measure of "uncertainty" in the vector and is commonly used in sequence analysis, for example, to define the information content of DNA sequences as displayed in sequence logos [@schneider.1990.nucleicacidsres].

-Shannon entropy is integral to other statistical measures that quantify uncertainty, including Jensen-Shannon divergence (JSD), which we employ in this work [@lin.1991.ieeetrans.inf.theory].
+Shannon entropy is integral to other statistical measures that quantify uncertainty [@lin.1991.ieeetrans.inf.theory], including Jensen-Shannon divergence (JSD), which we employ in this work.
 As illustrated in Table 1, the magnitude of JSD reflects the level of relatedness amongst sequences via the similarity between their $k$-mer probability vectors.

 For a collection of DNA sequences $\mathbb{S}$ with size $N$, define $f_i$ as the $k$-mer frequency vector for sequence $s_i, s_i \in \mathbb{S}$.
 The JSD for the resulting set of vectors, $\mathbb{F}$, is